 Get A Jump On Holiday Gift Giving With This Quick And Easy Project

 If you’re new here, welcome to Lazy Girl Designs blog.
-If you’d like to read about making your own purse, zipper tips, tutorials, and sewing resources on a regular basis, please consider subscribing to the RSS feed.
+If you’d like to read about making your own purse, zipper tips, tutorials, and sewing resources on a regular basis, please consider subscribing to the blog.
 Thanks for visiting!

 Lazies, We are approaching the holiday gift-giving season, so here’s a quick and easy gift idea to get you started.
 To listen to today’s post, click on the ‘Listen to this post’ link at the very end.

 The brick-shaped zippered bag is the ‘Nickita’ design from our Purse-Nickities pattern, LGD117.
 The rolled and tied rice pack fits nicely inside Nickita.
 Add a note card with instructions on how to use the rice pack and you have a simple and quick gift for someone special (guys or gals).

 A rice pack is simply a fabric bag, filled with rice, heated in the microwave for use as a hot pack.
 Make them in any size or shape.
 I fill mine with long grain rice (uncooked).
 Rice packs hold their heat for 10 to 20 minutes.

 I designed this for myself after buying an expensive neck pillow online.
 It was so over-stuffed that it stood at attention, never conforming to my shoulders and neck.
 I sent it back.
 This rice pack is long enough to wrap around my neck, over my shoulders and rest just below my collar bones in the front.

 This design can also be used down, or across, the back, chest or abdomen.
 Wrap it around an arm, leg, your hands or feet.